Can You Consolidate Student Loans and Credit Card Debt Together?

 After attending college, you might have a hefty student loan you need to pay off, and you might also have some credit card debt you’re ready to eliminate.

-Having two (or more) separate payments each month, as well as more than one interest rate, can get messy, and could negatively impact your credit if you don’t make all the minimum payments required.
+Having two (or more) separate payments each month can get messy, and could negatively impact your credit if you don’t make all the minimum payments required.
 You may be wondering if it’s possible to consolidate student loans and credit card debt together to make things easier.

-We’ll look at the differences between debt consolidation, debt refinancing, student loan consolidation, and student loan refinancing, plus explore your options to lower your interest rates and possibly get one single payment for all your student loan and credit card debts.
+In this guide, we’ll look at the differences between debt consolidation and student loan consolidation, plus explore the options to lower your interest rates and possibly get one single payment for all your student loan and credit card debts.

 What Is Debt Consolidation?